venuannamdas/Singapore_Bank_Loan_Project/README.md

    it is the co-lab file, which includes all the python code used for Prediction

-2. Data Science Project SLIDES.pptx
+2 & 3 Data Science Project SLIDES

    it contains the presentation of this project

-3 & 4  are html files which show interesting customer defaults, loss, by  professions on the MAP.
+4 & 5  are html files which show interesting customer defaults, loss, by  professions on the MAP.

-5. Colour code for professions, that was used on the MAP.
+6. Colour code for professions, that was used on the MAP.

      For any details, email me     venuannamdas@alum.iisc.ac.in   / anna0002@e.ntu.edu.sg